Belize Defence Force Air Wing: Independence transition period (1970s-1990s)

-The 1970s mission of British aviation deployed in Belize was protected by the state of Belize, to defend with it as a territory, lather to defend with it as a state.
+The 1970s mission of British aviation deployed in Belize was protected by the state of Belize, to defend it as a territory, lather to defend with it as a state.
 RAF Belize was the Headquarters unit of all Royal Air Force units of British Forces Belize from the mid 1970s to mid 1990s.
 Aircraft flown by RAF Belize the Westland Puma HC.1 and Hawker Siddeley Harrier GR.3.
 Logistical support from the UK was provided by Vickers VC10 and Lockheed C-130K Hercules, Short Belfast C.1 tactical and strategic transport aircraft.
 British air force - RAF Belize was abolished in 1993.
 Various aviation units have been deployed again since 2012(until now), as tensions between Belize and Guatemala escalated.
 When Guatemala intentionally violates the territorial waters of Belize and provokes a military conflict over several islands, especially the Sarstoon Island - Belizean–Guatemalan territorial dispute.

 From 1983 to 2010

 Two Britten-Norman Defenders (registration BDF-01 and BDF-02) were purchased in Britain and formed the backbone of the air wing for years.
 The two aircraft could be equipped with light armament, making them the first armed aircraft in Belizean history.
 The British Forces in Belize maintained a strong position throughout the eighties and it was only in 1990, twelve years after its formation, that three Belizeans took command of the Belize Defence Force as Commandant of BDF, Guard Commander, Commander of Air & Maritime Wing.

 The Air Wing had 2 or 3 Ayres Thrush planes that were used for counter insurgency and crop dusting which initially entered service in 1988.
 One of them may have crashed at some point.
 They have apparently been placed in storage due to being deemed obsolete.
 The Air Wing had a Dornier 27 from 1987 to 1990, and also a Beech A90 King Air from 2004 to 2006.